Greta Gerwig explores complexities of growing up in 'Lady Bird'

 “I wanted to make a movie that was about home, and how home is something you only understand when you’re leaving,” said Gerwig, who grew up in Sacramento and pens a love letter to her home town in “Lady Bird.”

-The film, which opened in limited theatres last week and will roll out in more U.S. theatres this month, marks the solo directing debut of Gerwig, 34.
+The film, which opened in limited theaters last week and will roll out in more U.S. theaters this month, marks the solo directing debut of Gerwig, 34.
 She carved a career co-writing and starring in independent darlings such as 2010’s “Greenberg” and 2012’s “Frances Ha.”

 “Lady Bird” has already garnered critical praise and early awards buzz.